FAForever/wiki-pages/Play/Learning/Adjacency-Bonus.md

 - Any structure which produces a resource is a bonus giver.
 - Any structure consuming a resource is a bonus receiver, including other bonus givers (upgrading mass extractors)
-- Additionally, Storages are bonus givers to resource producing buildings.
+- Additionally, Storage are bonus giver to resource-producing buildings.
 - Doubling the number of adjacent bonus givers next to a structure doubles the adjacency bonus on that structure.

 The Bonus amount is dependent on the number of bonus givers which can fit around a bonus receiver. (minimum:4 maximum:16) This means that the larger a bonus receiver the more bonus givers must be next to it to give the same bonus.